jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-09-13-dbt-guide/index.md

   - Continuous Integration
   - GitHub Actions
   - dbt
-authors:
-  - JaehyeonKim
-images: []
 description: Deploying a dbt project to dev and prod on BigQuery, covering slim CI, unit tests and a write audit publish step that builds on a cloned dataset.
 ---

+Deploying a *dbt* project in multiple environments is the focus here, and we walk through the entire CI/CD process step-by-step.
 In the [previous post](/blog/2024-09-05-dbt-cicd-demo), we started discussing a *continuous integration/continuous delivery (CI/CD)* process of a *dbt* project by introducing two GitHub Actions workflows - `slim-ci` and `deploy`.
 The former is triggered when a pull request is created to the main branch, and it builds only modified models and its first-order children in a *ci* dataset, followed by performing tests on them.
 The second workflow gets triggered once a pull request is merged.
 Beginning with running unit tests, it packages the *dbt* project as a Docker container and publishes to *Artifact Registry*.
-In this post, we focus on how to deploy a *dbt* project in multiple environments while walking through the entire CI/CD process step-by-step.

 <!--more-->